IsaacSchemm/DeviantArtFs/README.md

 * The following groups of endpoints are not currently implemented:
   * Messages
   * Notes
-* The "expand" parameter (user.details, user.geo, etc) is not currently supported.
-* The "mature_content" parameter is not currently supported.
 * The following fields in the deviation object are not supported:
   * challenge
   * challenge_entry
   * motion_book
+* Not all object expansion parameters are supported yet.
+* The profile_pic field in the user.profile expansion is not supported due to circular type definitions (use GET /user/profile/{username} instead.)

 ## Supported endpoints